-- B. Homeowners' Insurance Valuation - 2.
-Insurance on a Residence - a.
+B. Homeowners' Insurance Valuation

+- Insurance on a Residence - a.
 Be able to identify the major similarities and differences between an HO-3, and HO-5, e.g. the primary difference between HO-3 and HO-5 is coverage C perils. - b.
-Be able to identify the major similarities and differences of an HO-4 and an HO-6 (e.g., HO-4, and HO-6 have similar perils insured against under coverage C). - c.
+Be able to identify the major similarities and differences of an HO-4 and an HO-6 (e.g., HO-4, and HO-6 have similar perils insured against under coverage C). - ea.
 Home Valuations Replacement costs - i.
-Given sufficient information about an HO property loss being adjusted under the Section I Condition Loss Settlement, be able to compute: - 1) the amount of coverage required to receive full replacement cost coverage; and, - 2) the amount that would be paid (at least 80 percent or less than 80 percent of replacement cost); - ii.
-Know how a replacement cost policy is paid, e.g. ACV vs. replacement; and, - iii.
-Guaranteed and Extended Replacement Cost Options. - d.
-Homeowners' Insurance Endorsements, be able to identify the major effects of the following: - i.
-Guaranteed and Extended Replacement Cost Options (i.e. it is inappropriate to use these endorsements to minimize the amount of coverage provided or sold); - ii.
-Ordinance or Law Coverage, know when applicable; and - iii.
-Dwelling Limitations - 1) Premises liability - 2) Loss of Rent - III.
-Personal Lines Insurance - B. Homeowners' Insurance Valuation - 3.
+Given sufficient information about an HO property loss being adjusted under the Section I Condition Loss Settlement, be able to compute: - the amount of coverage required to receive full replacement cost coverage; and, - 2) the amount that would be paid (at least 80 percent or less than 80 percent of replacement cost) under a coinsurance provision for; (a) total loss; and. - (b) partial loss. - ii.
+Know how a replacement cost policy is paid, e.g. ACV vs. replacement; and,Be able to differentiate between Actual Cash Value and Replacement Cost loss settlements. - iii.
+Guaranteed and Extended Replacement Cost Options. - db.
+Homeowners' Insurance Endorsements, be able to identify the major effects of the following: - Guaranteed and Extended Replacement Cost Options (i.e. it is inappropriate to use these endorsements to minimize the amount of coverage provided or sold); and, - ii.
+Ordinance or Law Coverage, know when applicable; and. - iii.
+Dwelling Limitations - 1) Premises liability - 2) Loss of Rent - c.
+Be able to identify the relationship between catastrophic loss events and their effect on the increased cost of construction.

+- B. Homeowners' Insurance Valuation - 3.
 Earthquake Coverage